ylab-hi/lncGSEA/README.md

 ## Examples
 ### 1. Make the dataset ready for `lnc_gsea`
-Create an expression data frame for PRAD cohort, columns are one of transcripts of ARLNC1 (e.g. ENST00000561519) and other genes.
+Create an expression data frame for PRAD cohort.
+The first column of output should be the cohort name, the first argument of `pre_gsea` and the second column name should be one of the transcript ids of the interested lncRNA (e.g., ENST00000561519 of ARLNC1), other columns are genes from the specific cohort which passed the expression threshold (e.g., mean of FPKM larger than 1).
 Rows are tumor samples from PRAD cohort.
-The first column name of output should be the cohort name one use in `pre_gsea` and the second column name should be the transcript id.
 A same transcript id may have different versions, `pre_gsea` use transcript id without version number ("ENST00000561519" instead of "ENST00000561519.[0-9]").

 ```
 test <- pre_gsea("PRAD", "ENST00000561519", "./data/")
-test[1:4, 1:4]
+test[1:5, 1:5]
 ```

-The first 4 rows and columns are shown below:
+The first 5 rows and columns are shown below: